 Significant components of deferred income taxes reflect the net tax effect of temporary differences between the carrying amounts of assets and liabilities for financial reporting and tax purposes.
-As of June 30, 2014 a full valuation allowance has been established, as the Company has determined that the realization of its deferred tax assets is not more likely than not.
-The Company recorded \$26.4 million and \$21.4 million of valuation allowance as of June 30, 2014 and 2013, respectively.
+As of June 30, 2015 a full valuation allowance has been established, as the Company has determined that the realization of its deferred tax assets is not more likely than not.
+The Company recorded \$27.1 million and \$26.4 million of valuation allowance as of June 30, 2015 and 2014, respectively.

-As of June 30, 2014, the Company has had \$7.3 million of gross U.S. federal net operating loss carryforwards that expire at various dates through 2034.
-Under IRC section 382, certain significant changes in ownership may restrict the future utilization of our U.S. tax loss carryforwards.
-As of June 30, 2014, the Company also has accumulated Australian tax losses of \$42.7 million and accumulated United Kingdom tax losses of \$26.7 million available for carry forward against future earnings, which under relevant tax laws do not expire but may not be available under certain circumstances.
+As of June 30, 2015, the Company has \$13.8 million of gross U.S. federal net operating loss carryforwards that expire at various dates through 2034.
+Under IRC section 382, certain significant changes in ownership may restrict the future utilization of its U.S. tax loss carryforwards.
+As of June 30, 2015, the Company also has accumulated tax losses of \$34.7 million for Australia, \$25 million for the United Kingdom and \$13.2 million for France available for carry forward against future earnings, which under relevant tax laws do not expire but may not be available under certain circumstances.

-As of June 30, 2014, the Company's foreign subsidiaries have no positive accumulated earnings.
+As of June 30, 2015, the Company's foreign subsidiaries have no positive accumulated earnings.
 As such, no federal or state income taxes have been provided on the losses of its foreign subsidiaries under ASC 740.
 If in the future there are positive earnings generated from the Company's foreign subsidiaries, the Company will evaluate whether to record any applicable federal and state income taxes on such earnings.